Appetizer · Holiday · Recipes

 Pumpkin Dip

-I plan to set this out for friends and family as we get ready to trick or treat tonight, but this is a nice treat to bring to a party or in to work to share:)
+I plan to set this out for friends and family as we get ready to trick or treat tonight, but this is a nice treat to bring to a party or in to work to share:) You will need to chill this three hours before serving, as a warning.

 Serve with: Ginger snaps, apples